shepherd-001/you-verify-coding-task-UI/README.md

   ```

 ### Reports and logs
-   - After running the tests, reports will be available in the cypress/reports directory.
+   - After running the tests, reports will be available in cypress/reports directory.